Panasonic R&D Overview

 |Japan||Kanto Area: Tokyo Site,Yokohama Site

 Training ourselves by various measures as well as conducting joint research activities with various universities and research institutions, and creating innovative new products and business models

-- Co-creation with other major companies in Japan at Tokyo, Osaka, and Fukuoka sites (Organizing various events, such as Idea Son, aiming for Co-creation)
+- Co-creation with other major companies and entrepreneurial ventures in Japan at Tokyo, Osaka, and Fukuoka sites (Organizing various events, such as Idea Son, aiming for Co-creation)

 Internal venture program: Panasonic Spin-up Fund